I am with you, you men and women of a generation, and know how it is.

 Walt Whitman

 If everyone in the world today seems to be running around screaming like chicken little that the sky is falling, do not forget a simple lesson to be taken from it all: more than ever before in history, this is your day.
 Do not fear it or turn away.
-Rather, embrace it, for it is here to teach you some hard lessons about life, but they are the most important lessons there are, if ever you hope to understand the truth of the world you are destined to inherit, lessons that most people spend their lifetime trying to escape, hide from, and deny.
+Rather, embrace it, for it is here to teach you some hard lessons about life, but they are the most important lessons there are, if ever you hope to understand the truth of the world you are destined to inherit, lessons that most people spend their lifetime trying to gloss over, escape, hide from, and deny.

-The world has not suddenly become a wasteland devoid of hope and possibility, even though the nightly news so often seems to only trumpet such a perspective from the rooftops.
+The world has not suddenly become a wasteland devoid of hope and possibility, even though the nightly news so often seems to only trumpet such a narrative from the rooftops.
 Despite what may often feel like an overwhelming fixation on how the world is coming to an abrupt and ugly end tomorrow night, six o'clock sharp, the times you live in are no more uncertain, dangerous, bleak, or disheartening, than they have been for the vast majority of people in the world, including the vast majority of Americans, who have been living under such dark clouds for months, years, and even decades and centuries, before the coronavirus ever reared its ugly head.
 They have just been doing so in silence.

 The coronavirus has not pulled down the stars from the sky or dimmed the power of the sun to breath life into our broken world.
 Far from it.
 It has simply stripped away the gilded veneer we rely on to hide the true brokenness of our world.
 That mask is your screen, where a never ending circus of illusions seduce us into believing the world is only getting better, is used to hide from you just how broken the world you are inheriting truly is, and has been for longer than history can remember.